remygatins/BlackSeaBass_project/BSB-DNA-extraction.md

 Use lysis plates or spin tubes for this first step:

-* Lysis plates: pour TL buffer in a sterile weigh boat and use multi-channel to load plate wells.
+* Lysis plates (P): pour TL buffer in a sterile weigh boat and use multi-channel to load plate wells.
 Tips should not touch side of wells, if they do, replace tips.

-* Spin tubes: pipette TL buffer directly into each 1.5 mL tube.
+* Spin tubes (T): pipette TL buffer directly into each 1.5 mL tube.

 **Q FOR SARA: ADD PROTEASE TO THE BUFFER AT THIS POINT OR AFTER SAMPLES ARE IN?**